A Week of Immersion in Contemporary Performing Arts

 Activities

 The visit schedule and programming will be developed based on FTA activities and participants’ preferences.
+You will have priority access to the Festival’s shows, artists, talks, and discussions.
 In order to better prepare you for your stay, talking circles will be organized with all participants and mediators.
-These circles will be a time to share your expectations and what you would like to learn during your experience.
-The group will have priority access to the Festival’s shows, artists, talks, and discussions and may choose from among a wide range of artistic and cultural activities.
-The 2023 cohort will decide on the style and format of the immersion program.
+These circles, held remotely once a month online from February to May, will be a time to share your expectations and what you would like to learn during your experience.
+The 2024 cohort will collectively decide on the style and format of the immersion program during those circles.

 + Meeting national and international artists taking part in the FTA program

-+ Visiting cultural sites in Montreal: museums, galleries, theatres, arts and artist centres, creative studios, etc.
++ Visiting cultural sites in Montreal: museums, galleries, theatres, art centres, etc.

 + Meeting key figures from the Montreal and Quebec Indigenous arts scene